Want to see one of the UK’s best castles? St Michaels Mount in Cornwall is a must see attraction for just that.

 My family come from the nearby Isles of Scilly so are somewhat ‘experts’ in the whole region in general.

-The first thing you need to know for visiting is the tides.
+The first thing you need to know about visiting is the tides.

 There is a causeway made of granite stone that connects the island to the mainland and the town of Marazion (Cornwall’s oldest town).

-You can get across and back by small local boats but walking across the causeway is one of the highlights about the visit.
+You can get across and back by small local boats but walking across the causeway is one of the highlights of the visit.

 The best is to plan for walking across the causeway to visit and then take the boat back (or vice-versa) so you don’t need to rush.